 - Now you can input a different output resolution. i.e. 1024×576

-In the past I’ve VLC media player and VSDC Free Video Capture software with the SMI Grabber Device, but when testing for this blog post I only used OBS Studio.
+In the past I’ve used VLC media player and VSDC Free Video Capture software with the SMI Grabber Device, but when testing for this blog post I only used OBS Studio.

 Please say thank you